Reloaded-Project/Reloaded-III/docs/Server/Storage/Locations.md

 For the exact details, see the [Loadouts][loadouts-location] page.

-## About Multi User Networked Systems
+## Multi-User Networked Systems

-On Windows, files in `AppData/Roaming` are usually downloaded upon login in multi-user setup configurations, and this download typically happens on every login.
+- On Windows, files in `AppData/Roaming` are usually downloaded upon login in multi-user setup configurations, and this download typically happens on every login.

-On the other hand, on Linux systems, it's much more likely that the Home Directory is accessed over the network in real-time, resulting in no wait time at the expense of high latency.
+- On Linux systems, it's much more likely that the Home Directory is accessed over the network in real-time, resulting in no wait time at the expense of high latency.
 Likely with some sort of caching mechanism in place.

-Taking these factors into account, we should aim to keep the user data as small as possible, and ensure we don't unnecessarily access too many small files.
-Parralelise file access if possible to reduce the impact of high latency.
+- To optimize performance, keep user data as small as possible, and ensure we don't unnecessarily access too many small files.
+Parallelize file access if possible to reduce the impact of high latency.

 [game-metadata]: ../Storage/Games/About.md
 [loadouts]: ./Loadouts/About.md